 He recently played the crippled war veteran, Murph, one of the co-leads in Ryan Ellis' feature, Twisted Pieces, with principal photography wrapping in early March.
-You can learn more about the project at its facebook page: Twisted Pieces
+You can learn more about the project at its official website: Twisted Pieces

 He shot a five part series of commercials for Money Mentors, the first couple of which recently released and can be seen on TV or at these handy links: Money Mentors New Years Commercial Money Mentors Smart Finances Commercial